 His responsibilities also include promoting the resource through both internal and external presentations, and coordinating the efforts with other Shared Resources (e.g., Genomics Shared Resource).
-Dr. Liu serves on RPCI’s Information Technology (IT) Advisory Board Research Committee, Education Roundtable Committee, Internal Funding Review Committee, Genomics Shared Resource Advisory Committee, and Center for Personalized Medicine Steering Committee.
-Dr. Liu is Vice Chair for Bioinformatics and Professor of the RPCI Department of Biostatistics and Bioinformatics, and Director of the Master of Science program in Bioinformatics and Biostatistics through RPCI’s graduate division.
+Dr. Song Liu serves on Roswell Park’s Information Technology (IT) Advisory Board Research Committee, Education Roundtable Committee, Internal Funding Review Committee, Genomics Shared Resource Advisory Committee, and Center for Personalized Medicine Steering Committee.
+Dr. Song Liu is Vice Chair for Bioinformatics and Professor of the Roswell Park Department of Biostatistics and Bioinformatics, and Director of the Master of Science program in Bioinformatics and Biostatistics through Roswell’s graduate division.

-Dr. Wei joined the faculty of RPCI in 2013 as Assistant Professor of Oncology.
+Dr. Lei Wei joined the faculty of Roswell Park in 2013 as Assistant Professor of Oncology.
 Specialized in genetic variation and somatic mutation detection through creating and utilizing sophisticated computational and statistical methods of Next-Generation Sequencing (NGS), he has developed his research interests which lie within integrative analysis of large-scale, multi-dimensional data to unveil the molecular mechanism of cancer initiation, progression and prognosis.

 Prior to his arrival at Buffalo, he joined the bioinformatics team of the Pediatric Cancer Genome Project (PCGP), St. Jude Children's Research Hospital and Washington University in 2010.
 Since then, he has been working as the Disease Coordinator and Lead Analyst of four major cancer types, analyzed over 150 pairs of Whole-Genome Sequencing (WGS) data, and numerous exome, RNASeq and targeted sequencing data sets.
 Besides human cancers, he dissected NGS data of mouse model and influenza virus, and developed analytic pipelines with high sensitivity and specificity, which have been adopted by several genome centers to analyze data for multiple projects, and yield a number of published and in-progress high-impact publications.